wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.35.0 =
+* New: Function to get the Joomla installation language
+* New add-on: Virtuemart to WooCommerce
+* Tested with WordPress 3.9.2

 = 1.34.2 =
 * Fixed: Define the width and the height of the images only if it isn't defined yet